agiler-jp/agiler-refactoring/README.md

 # Download
 The stable version is distributed via the GeneXus Marketplace.
-This is distributed only Binaries "as is".
+This is distributed only binaries "as is".

 ---